jamesblackjr/husky-node-cli/README.md

 ## Disclaimer

-**Warning**: This CLI tool is still a work in progress, use with caution!
+**Warning**: This CLI tool is still a work in progress, expect the unexpected!

 ## Installation